Dianne Alagich

-Dianne Marie Alagich (born 12 May 1979) is an Australian former soccer player, who last played for Adelaide United in the W-League and the Matildas.
+Dianne Marie Alagich (born 12 May 1979) is an Australian former soccer player, who last played for Adelaide United in the W-League in 2009 and the Matildas in 2008.
 A defender, she was capped 86 times, scoring on three occasions.
-She is 169 cm tall and her weight is 62 kg.
 She is the younger sister of former Adelaide United player Richie Alagich.
 On 19 December 2000, she was awarded the Australian Sports Medal.

+Alagich also excelled as a layaker, having been an Australian junior representative.